');

 About Norfolk, NY

-Norfolk is a small community in New York with a population of 1,021 residents.
-The median household income is $52,411 per year, which is near the national average.
-The median age in Norfolk is 39.8 years.
+Norfolk is a small town located in New York with a population of 1,021 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,411 per year, which is 30% below the national median of $75,149.
+The median age of 39.8 years is close to the US median age of 38.9 years.

 Cost of Living in Norfolk, NY